scalatra/scalatra-website/getting-started/installation.md

 </div>

 Getting started with a new web framework can be a bit scary.
 Luckily, Scalatra is easy to install, as it has relatively few dependencies.
+It can run on Windows, Mac OS X, Linux, or BSD operating systems.

 ## 1. Install a JDK

-Scalatra is web microframework written in Scala, so you'll need to have a Java Development Kit (JDK) installed.
+Scalatra is web micro-framework written in Scala, so you'll need to have a Java Development Kit (JDK) installed.
 Many systems will already include a JDK.